PrabhaWijera/PrabhaWijera/README.md

 ### Welcome to my GitHub profile! 🚀

+Who am I?
-I'm a passionate software engineer and creative designer, with a keen eye for detail and a love for open-source projects.
-My primary focus is on web development and creating visually stunning user experiences.
-I enjoy exploring new technologies and pushing the boundaries of design and development.
+I am a passionate software engineer and creative designer with a strong focus on web development and crafting visually stunning user experiences.
+With a love for open-source projects, I constantly explore new technologies, pushing the boundaries of design and development to create innovative solutions.

+What I Do:
+Front-end Development: I specialize in creating intuitive and responsive user interfaces that delight users and enhance their browsing experience.
+My keen eye for detail ensures pixel-perfect designs that stand out.

+Back-end Development: I am proficient in building robust and efficient back-end systems that power seamless interactions between users and applications.

+UI/UX Design: My background in UI/UX design allows me to approach projects with a user-centric mindset, resulting in engaging and user-friendly interfaces.

+My Approach:
+I firmly believe that technology and creativity go hand in hand.
+By uniting these two aspects, I strive to develop web applications that not only function flawlessly but also leave a lasting impression on users with their aesthetic appeal.

 ### 🌐 Skills